Click [↑] to return to the top of this page.

-- The Document Object Model is a platform- and language-neutral interface that will allow programs and scripts to dynamically access and update the content, structure and cialis on sale style of documents.
+- The Document Object Model is a platform- and language-neutral interface that will allow programs and scripts to dynamically access and update the content, structure and canadian viagra for sale style of documents.
 The document can be further processed and the results of that processing can be incorporated back into the presented page.

 - Domain Name

 - The Domain Name System, most often known as simply DNS, is a core feature of the Internet.
 It is a distributed database that handles the mapping between host names (domain names), which are more convenient for humans, and the numerical Internet addresses.
 The domain name system acts much like an automated phone book, so you can "call" www.yourcompany.com instead of a difficult-to-remember octet of numbers.
 An example of a domain name is the "cnn" in http://www.cnn.com, with the ".com" part being the domain name suffix.

 - Domain Name Registrar

 - A Domain Name Registrar is an independent organization who is responsible for domain name registrations and routing of Internet domain names.
 Registration fees vary by registrar, and some registrars insist on listing themselves as the domain owner.